Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

 Instructions

-- Once the apple cider reduction is cool, preheat oven to 350F, rack in the middle.
+- Once the apple cider reduction is cool, preheat oven to 350F, and rack in the middle.

 - Once combined add the wet mixture to the dry and mix with a whisk until just combined.
-Some small streaks of flour is ok.
+Some small streaks of flour are okay.
 Do not overwork this as the donuts will be tough.

 - Whisk until thick and creamy.
-I let me sit just for a minute and then dip the donuts in.
+I let them sit just for a minute and then dip the donuts in.
 This way the glaze is super thick and doesn’t drip off as much.